 What really stings about this is unlike Facebook which itself is a free product (thereby necessitating some kind of user data sales to generate revenue), Oculus has a perfectly good business model on its own simply selling the hardware and making a profit margin that way.

 It’s Facebook’s greasy data gathering tactics that have sullied Oculus’ once good name in the VR industry, and driven many faithful away to competing headsets like the Vive instead.
-That said, if privacy is a top priority for you in your virtual reality world then we recommend going with Valve’s product instead.
-Unlike Facebook Valve only collects a minimal amount of user data, all of which is only used to help developers improve the experience, rather than sell to third-party marketing agencies.
+That said, if privacy is a top priority for you in your virtual reality world then we recommend you delete Oculus and go with Valve’s product instead.
+Unlike Facebook, Valve only collects a minimal amount of user data, all of which is only used to help developers improve the experience, rather than sell to third-party marketing agencies.